781flyingdutchman/background_downloader/README.md

 ## Advanced use

+Optionally, `headers` can be added to the `BackgroundDownloadTask`, which will be added to the http request.
+This may be useful for authentication, for example.
+Also optionally, `metaData` can be added to the `BackgroundDownloadTask`, which is ignored by the downloader but may be helpful when receiving an update about the task.

 To manage or monitor tasks, use the following methods:
 * `reset` to reset the downloader by cancelling all ongoing download tasks
 * `allTaskIds` to get a list of `taskId` values of all tasks currently running (i.e. not completed in any way)